Karketu Dili F.C.: History

-2016-2017 team formation and first title
+Team formation and first title (2016–2017)

 In the inaugural season of the Liga Futebol Timor-Leste in 2016, Karketu Dili finished in 2nd place.
-Coached by manager Arcan Iurie, the club finished with an equal record to SLB Laulara, having the both the same record and the same goal difference.
+Coached by manager Arcan Iurie, the club finished with an equal record to SLB Laulara, having both the same record and the same goal difference.
 They however lost the league title on goals scored, scoring 4 less goals during the season.

-In 2017 the club signed up manager Simón Elissetche for the season, alongside three foreign players, including his compatriot Antonio Vega.
-In this season Karketu won their first Premeira Divisão title finishing with a total of 28 points, 3 above runners up AS Ponte Leste.
+In 2017, the club signed up manager Simón Elissetche for the season, alongside three foreign players, including his compatriot Antonio Vega.
+In this season Karketu won their first Premeira Divisão title finishing with a total of 28 points, 3 above runners up Ponte Leste.
 They also managed to win the LFA Super Taça, beating Taça 12 de Novembro cup winners Atlético Ultramar 4–0.
 After the 2017 season, Simón Elissetche would leave the team to coach the Timor-Leste national team.

-2018-2020 inconsistent performances
+Inconsistent performances (2018–2020)

 In 2018, following the departure of Simón Elissetche, Karketu resigned their old coach Arcan Iurie.
 Led by Ghanaian striker Daniel Adade and Timorese internationals Rufino Gama and Boavida Olegario, the team had a strong start to the season, only losing one of their first ten games.
-However, they then only achieved two points in their last four matches, finishing in second place behind champions Boavista.
+However, they then only achieved two points in their last four matches, finishing in second place behind champions Boavista TL.

 In 2019, Karketu Dili hired former Persiba Balikpapan coach Haryadi as the team's new manager.
 Replacing Timorese manager Antonio Timotio after Karketu's slow start to the season, Hayardi stated that his main target is to bring the team to achieve better results.
 The team however struggled, finishing in fourth place, their lowest ever finish in the league.

 In 2020, the Liga Futebol Timor-Leste was cancelled due to the COVID-19 pandemic.
 In its place, the league was replaced by the cup competition, the Copa FFTL.
 Karketu finished first in their five-team group, progressing to the knockout stages of the competition.
-They would however lose their quarter final match to Boavista.
+They would however lose their quarter final match to Boavista TL.